Official Littafi Logo (2)

 The Impact of Science Fiction on Literature and Pop Culture in the 21st Century

 In the 21st century, science fiction has become one of the most dominant genres in literature.
-This is partly due to the development of special effects technology that enables its imaginations to be visually depicted.
+This is partly due to the development of special effects technology, which enables imagination to be visually depicted.

 Also, I would say it’s because it’s no longer hard to imagine the ideas that science fiction puts forward, given the many advancements we’ve seen in science and technology since the turn of the century.